 Except, the tables have become so large the generic deletes were filling up tempdb.
-No bueno.
-So I decided to rewrite the job, using six separate stored procedures that I created.
-While redundant, we could modify the behavior for each delete in the table independently.
-More importantly, we could batch out the deletes preventing tempdb from filing.
+No Bueno.
+So I decided to rewrite the job, using six separate stored procedures instead.
+While redundant, we could modify the behavior for each delete in the table independently should we ever need to.
+More importantly, we could batch out the deletes preventing tempdb from filing up.

 So I went about creating a generic template to run a delete in batches.
-I think I based the code off a script I found on DBA Stack Exchange.
+I think I based the code on a script on DBA Stack Exchange.

-One of the stored procs began using parallelism and causing high CPU usage, so I added the maxdop option.
-All of the tables have a timestamp column, so the getdate() function works great to use as a filter.
+One of the stored procedures began using parallelism and causing high CPU usage, so I added the MAXDOP query hint.
+All of the tables have a timestamp column, so the GetDate() function works great to use as a filter.
 Except not all of the timestamp columns were formatted the same way.

 Disclaimer, it took me about a week to finally realize what was happening.
 So to correct the behavior, I changed the formatting of the where clause so the query would get all of the records for the day instead of the slow cycle it was on.